-Google Inc. (GOOG), operator of the world’s biggest Internet search engine, announced a settlement of a lawsuit with five publishers over the digital scanning of books.
+Google Inc. (GOOG:US), operator of the world’s biggest Internet search engine, announced a settlement of a lawsuit with five publishers over the digital scanning of books.
 The deal doesn’t resolve litigation by authors.

 The agreement ends the publishers’ portion of a copyright infringement suit filed in federal court in New York in 2005, Google and the Association of American Publishers said today in a statement.
 U.S. publishers can now choose whether to make their books and articles available for scanning or have them removed, according to the statement.